lextm/lextm.github.io/_posts/2018-9-6-the-very-common-mistakes-when-using-iis-url-rewrite-module.md

 ### Sidenotes

+Microsoft should make `redirectType="Found"` the default value for rewrite actions, because such 302 redirection is not cached by browsers.
+You should manually add this to your `<action>` tags during rule development, so that you don't have to manully clear browser caches or resort to the private browsing mode.

 It is very important to learn how to troubleshoot URL rewriting rules.
 Usually [failed request tracing](https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/using-failed-request-tracing-to-trace-rewrite-rules) should be enabled during your experiments, so that you know why sometimes a rule fails.

 You also need to use [IIS Manager](https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/testing-rewrite-rule-patterns) smartly, to test out the regular expressions.